Contemporary East Asia

 - Spring semester application deadlines: October 1 (international students) and November 1 (domestic students)

 Students are strongly encouraged to apply for the fall semester admission to take advantage of course sequences, but spring and summer admissions are possible with the approval of the CEAS director and graduate advisor.
 All materials must be received before applications can be evaluated.
+KU’s Graduate Studies page on How to Apply is a resource for application-related logistical questions.
 A complete application consists of the following:

 - An online application submitted to Graduate Studies along with KU's graduate application fee ($65 domestic applicants, $85 international applicants